-The lavishly decorated scroll that represents the Griselini type.
-It is adorned with a printed border with the Hebrew text of the Book of Esther penned by a scribe within it.
-The main part of the pattern consists of a series of arcades, under which the text is inscribed.
-The text panels are interspersed by columns whose shafts are decorated with different patterns and bases contain a flower.
-Upper margins are filled with a balustrade on which are placed cartouches flanked by flowers and pairs of turkeys, roosters, parrots, or hoopoes with their heads turned away; on each membrane all four pairs in the same sequence are printed.
-Additionally, above cartouches between turkeys and parrots, double-headed eagles are placed, whereas turkeys or peacocks are above cartouches between roosters and hoopoes.
-The sections with birds are interspersed by vases with flowers or small citrus trees.
-Lower margins are decorated with figurative scenes illustrating the narrative of the Book of Esther set within Italian architecture; they are enclosed in rectangular frames separated by the columns' bases.
+The lower margins are decorated with narrative scenes from the Book of Esther, set within rectangular Italian architectural frames separated by the columns’ bases.
 The scrolls in this family consist either of four or five sheets with four text panels each; the scroll from the IM collection is an exception because it consists of 5 sheets with 18 text columns.
-In some Griselini scrolls, including the one from the IM collection, a part of the narrative scenes is printed in the improper order; some of them are printed twice in a particular scroll.
+In some Griselini scrolls, including the one from the IM collection, some of the narrative scenes are printed in the improper order; some of them are printed twice in a particular scroll.
 Some illustrations are numbered with Arabic numerals.

 The dimensions of the decorative details are as follows:

 - a balustrade - ca. 28-30 mm (height);